monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** I kind of having some thoughts if my code is right or wrong.
 I kind of worried but it is the only to learn and put myself out there.
 I have to learn from it.
 Whatever the feedback will be, then I gotta get it and work on it.
 I am also in the process of diving into nextjs right now. :)

 ---

+### Day 80-90: October 16-26, Friday - Monday

+**Today's Objectives**:

+- Budget App
+- MM

+**New thing(s) learned:** Hey, been a long time since I last record here.
+I was able to do a lot of things and been busy for the last few days so, its good to be back.
+To catch up, I deployed my budget app on heroku already, been working with some additional features and issues as well.
+Then, I already started a podcast so that's kinda sucking my time up for most of the time. :) But i do really enjoy it.
+On my blog project, i kinda out of track on that but i will get on it as soon as posssible..

+---